The name Rycard reached English shores for the first time with the ancestors of the Rycard family as they migrated following the Norman Conquest

 Early Notables of the Rycard family (pre 1700)

-Distinguished members of the family include William Richards, Captain and Vice Admiral of Kent; Ralph Richards, rector of Helmdon, Northamptonshire from 1641 to 1668; and his son, William Richards (1643-1705), an...
-Another 31 words (2 lines of text) are included under the topic Early Rycard Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include William Richards, Captain and Vice Admiral of Kent; Ralph Richards, rector of Helmdon, Northamptonshire from 1641 to 1668; and his son, William Richards (1643-1705), an English clergyman and author; and John Richards (died 1694), English-born, colonial military officer, businessman, politician, and magistrate in America, best...
+Another 85 words (6 lines of text) are included under the topic Early Rycard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rycard family to Ireland